Contrast-Security-OSS/docs/content/user/starthere/UI-intro.md

 ## Track Findings

 Contrast gives you the ability to [send vulnerability data](user-vulns.html#track) to bugtracker integrations or to users via email.
 You can set up bugtrackers and other integrations - including Slack, HipChat or any generic WebHook integration - by going to the **user menu > Organization Settings > Integrations tab** in the sidebar.
-You can tell Contrast notify you if there are any new high or critical vulnerabilities found in your application.
+You can tell Contrast to notify you if there are any new high or critical vulnerabilities found in your application.

 For more information, read the article on [Integrations](admin-orgintegrations.html).